itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

 - **Correctness Proof:** Algorithms like insertion sort have clear, deterministic proofs of correctness, ensuring that they always produce the correct result.

 - **Verification:** Some algorithms (especially randomized ones) may require additional steps to verify that their output is correct.

-This lecture likely aimed to illustrate different ways of ensuring and proving the correctness of both deterministic and randomized algorithms.